rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 ## Add and execute single tasks

-Add and execute simple tasks:
+It is easy to add a first configuration and execute your first synchronize task.

 - [add configurations](/post/addconfigurations/)
 - [executing single tasks](/post/singletask/)

 ## Parameters to rsync

-Add extra parameters to rsync and what is default rsync parameters:
+Rsync has a ton of parameters.
+In user selected parameters you can add your own additional parameters to rsync.
+There is also a set of default rsync parameters.

 - [user selected parameters](/post/userparameters/)
 - [default parameters](/post/rsyncparameters)

 ## Snapshots, quick backup and scheduling

-Snapshots are effective method for saving changes and deleted files.
+Snapshot is an effective method for saving changes and deleted files.
+You can also execute a group of tasks.
+If you want to schedule daily or weekly synchronize or snapshot tasks, add a schedule in RsyncOSX and execute by the menu app.

 - utilizing the [snapshot feature](/post/snapshots/)
 - utilizing the [quick synchronize feature](/post/quickbackup/)